-One event stands out clearly in this figure: the MeerKAT FRB~20210405I.
-This burst was exceptionally bright and was localised to a nearby galaxy at $z \sim 0.06$ \citep{Driessen2024}.
-Follow-up observations by \citet{Roxburgh2025} revealed a face-on \hi\ disk in the host galaxy, making this source an excellent candidate for probing \hi\ absorption and constraining the host-galaxy \tspin.
+While few known FRBs currently lie in the regime where useful opacity limits can be placed, many approach this threshold, suggesting that the technique will become increasingly viable as FRB samples grow.
+In fact, one event stands out clearly in this figure: the MeerKAT FRB~20210405I.
+This burst was exceptionally bright, and, having been localised to redshift 0.06 galaxy \citep{Driessen2024}, contains the \hi\ line frequency within its bandwidth.
+Furthermore, \citet{Roxburgh2025} conducted follow-up observations on the host with MeerKAT to reveal a clear \hi\ disk, confirming the presence of a sizeable \hi\ reservoir.
+Thus, this FRB would be an excellent candidate for probing \hi\ absorption and for potentially constraining the host galaxy \tspin.
 Unfortunately, the burst was detected prior to the implementation of MeerTRAP’s transient buffer system \citep{Rajwade2024}, which now enables the recording of full-voltage data for later processing.
 Consequently, only a coarse 1024-channel spectrum spanning $\sim800$~MHz is available, providing insufficient spectral resolution for a meaningful absorption search.
 Nonetheless, this event demonstrates that such favourable FRBs do occur, and that similar sources will be accessible to future absorption studies with the voltage-capture capabilities now available on ASKAP, DSA, and MeerKAT.